Australian Call Centre Outsourcing Services – how to pick the best option

 - Agent skillset

-- Average call duration (also known as average handle time: AHT)
+- Average call duration (call duration + after-call work is known as average handle time: AHT)

 - Overall volumes